jeminson/jeminson.github.io/README.md

-# Personal Blog for Swift
+# Personal Blog about Swift